Chi-naza/zigo/PRIVACY_POLICY.md

 This Services does not uses these “cookies” explicitly.
 However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
 You have the option  to either accept or refuse these cookies, and know when a cookie is being sent to your device.
 If you choose to refuse our cookies, you may not be able to use some portions of this Service.

-### Location Information
+### Location Data
-Some of the services may use location information transmitted from users' mobile phones.
-We only use this information within the scope necessary for the designated service.
+You are only asked to provide your location data if you want to access the current weather conditions of your area or if you want to access the map and navigations within the app.
+The location information that you are asked to provide, and the reasons why you are asked to provide it, is made clear to you at the point of request.
+You can also decline the request.

 ### Device Information
 We collect information from your device in some cases.
 The information will be utilized for the provision of better service and to prevent fraudulent acts.
 Additionally, such information will not include that which will identify the individual user.